 Ventana by Buckner is a small non-profit nursing home in Dallas, Texas.
-This nursing home was awarded an A- overall, which is one of our more impressive ratings.
-In fact, we ranked this nursing home as the seventh best nursing home in Dallas.
-We also gave this nursing home phenomenal scores in all of the major categories we assessed.
+This nursing home turns out to be an A+ rated facility, which is the most impressive grade we offer.
+In fact, we ranked this nursing home number 256 in the country.
+This puts it in the top two percent of all facilities.
+This nursing home also received impressive scores in each of the major categories we assessed.
 More information about these categories can be found below.

 Ventana by Buckner